 Learn how to make a tall table riser using inexpensive hanging plant brackets from Dollar Tree!

-This is such a simple DIY that I hesitated to share it but I thought it might be helpful for anyone planning a wedding or just looking for ways to save space in the kitchen.
+This is such a simple DIY that I hesitated to share it.
+But, I thought it might be helpful to someone planning a wedding and looking for affordable table risers or anyone who is just looking for a practical riser for their home.

 I’ve been looking for a tall table riser for entertaining.
 My kitchen is really small and I have very little counter space.
 I thought a riser (tall enough to put plates under and desserts or appetizers on top) would help maximize space.

-I found these brackets at Dollar Tree.
-They’re generally used to hang plants on but I thought they would be perfect to use as legs for my DIY riser.
+I found these brackets at Dollar Tree and a couple of others on Amazon.
+These hooks are generally about 9-11 inches long and are used to hang plants on but I thought they would be perfect to use as legs for a DIY riser.
+Below are the details on how to make one.

 Supplies